MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/what-if-my-subscription-expires.md

 > [!TIP]
 > You can view your subscription's **Next billing** date on the <a href="https://go.microsoft.com/fwlink/p/?linkid=847745" target="_blank">Subscriptions</a>
- page in the Admin center.
+ page in the admin center.

 ::: moniker-end